shatternox/cyber-stuff/notes.md

 - check `/etc/ssh/sshd_config` for the SSH details.

 On the target machine:
-==== If the target doenst have socat, just download it from https://github.com/andrew-d/static-binaries/raw/master/binaries/linux/x86_64/socat then transfer it.
+==== If the target doesnt have socat, just download it from https://github.com/andrew-d/static-binaries/raw/master/binaries/linux/x86_64/socat then transfer it.

 1. socat tcp-listen:[Anyport],reuseaddr,fork tcp:[The_service_IP]:[Service_pirt]
 Ex: socat tcp-listen:9999,reuseaddr,fork tcp:localhost:22